z54/keyboard-shortcut-map-maker/README.md

 - Renaming keyboards and sections.
 - Re-ordering the list of keyboards and sections.
 - Multiple colour options.
+- Support color wheel fixed on the left.

 ### Planned Features:
 - Adding key chord tables/sections.